origamiscienceguy/FurnITure_example/README.md

 1) Setup devkitPro and Tonc

+2) Place your song into the resources/sounds folder.

-2) Run the python script conv_audio.py found in the scripts folder.
+3) Run the python script conv_audio.py found in the scripts folder.

+4) Open audio/source/audio_assets_enum.c and find the enumeration that coresponds to your song

+5) In main.c, replace _musMainMenu with the enumeration for your song.

-3) Run make.
+6) Run make.

 > _"It's not working, what is going wrong?"_